 A symbiotic group covering hospitality, biotechnology and content production.
 Each business draws from the other; all grounded in core areas of passion and disruptive ideas harnessing creativity, powerful content, branding, strategy and design.

-to the Future
+Committed to the future.

 Matt Reid is an entrepreneur and co-founder of Steelhead Group, Maximal Concepts and Disruption Labs, with long time business partner, Malcolm Wood.
 Steelhead Group is a symbiotic group of companies across four primary verticals; hospitality, environmentalism, wellness and content production.
 Each business draws from the other; all grounded in core areas of passion and disruptive ideas harnessing creativity, innovation, powerful content, branding, strategy and design.
 Everything is led by the desire to use business to create positive impacts and a triple bottom line mentality.